MelonKony/millmint/content/utopia/society/state/finance.md

 ❖ Read more: *[The Vekllei Crown](/posts/2020-06-24-crown/)*
 {{</hint>}}

+Vekllei has two currencies that are more or less opposed in their use as money.
+The Vekllei Crown (❦VK) is a gold-backed, fixed-rate deflationary currency used primarily as a wealth reserve, and the Government Crown (✾AK) is a fiat, floating-exchange currency used for foreign investment and trade.
+This system preserves the isolation of the Vekllei primary economy, which is moneyless, while insulating state investments from shocks and from having to burn liquidity to maintain its exchange rate.

+Together, the twin crowns allow for the Vekllei state to retain unprecedented control over its financial system.

+* The domestic market is autarkic and does not have free capital exchange, allowing it to maintain its fixed price and independent monetary policy
+* The international market is open and has free capital exchange, facilitated by ✾AK floating exchange price with policy independence maintained by capital controls from the [Ministry of Commerce](/utopia/society/state/government/interior/commerce/)

-### Vekllei Crown
+### Vekllei Crown (❦VK)

+The *Vekllei Kroner* (lit. *Vekllei Crown*) is the primary and historic currency of Vekllei.
+It is minted by [National Mint](/utopia/society/state/government/interior/commerce/#national-mint-of-vekllei) as a souvenir in the tradition of Vekllei *medals*,[^2] but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
+It is primarily a deflationary currency store backed by gold, and to which each Vekllei citizen is entitled an equal share in emigration.
+It is also used in some cases as a mechanism for trade with individuals abroad, mostly by smaller banks looking to broker purchases of goods or services unavailable in Vekllei.

-### Government Crown
+### Government Crown (✾AK)

+The *Government/Commonwealth Kroner* (also the *Atlantic Kroner* or *Crown*) is a twin currency used primarily by the state to insure financial instruments like bonds as well as converting and placing foreign investments and currency.
+The Government Crown operates on a floating exchange rate as a fiat currency tradeable in the VKIM and a means for overseas actions in the Vekllei economy.

 #### White Bonds

 #### Blue Bonds

+#### Foreign Capital

+Because of the massive amounts of ❦VK Vekllei and ✾AK Government currency exiting the [VKIM](#international-markets), Vekllei liquid capital held in ❦VK undergoes regular sterilisation to prevent deflation.

 ### Commodity Money

 ## Banking

-The policy of bank consolidation under the British Occupation Government continued under the successive Floral Government, and banking was among the first industries in Vekllei to be completely socialised.[^1] All banks in Vekllei are run as state-owned enterprises, and subordinated to the '*Old Lady*,' the colloquial name for the central [Bank of Vekllei](/utopia/society/state/government/interior/commerce/#bank-of-vekllei).
+The policy of bank consolidation under the British Occupation Government continued under the successive Floral Government, and banking was among the first industries in Vekllei to be completely socialised.[^3] All banks in Vekllei are run as state-owned enterprises, and subordinated to the '*Old Lady*,' the colloquial name for the central [Bank of Vekllei](/utopia/society/state/government/interior/commerce/#bank-of-vekllei).
 'Unbanking' policy -- the effective demonetisation of the Vekllei domestic markets -- saw severe disruption to the Vekllei economy and led to a period of hyperinflation in the late 2010s.

-Unlike in other countries, the socialisation of banking in Vekllei also saw the broad exclusion of retail investors and savings
+Unlike in other countries, the socialisation of banking in Vekllei also saw the broad exclusion of retail investors and savings banking, effectively halting money exchange in the domestic market and moving most money-lending and institutionalising the Vekllei banking system.
+Today, most Vekllei banks are institutional and deal primarily with the secondary speculative markets like [VKIM](#international-markets).

 ### Bank of Vekllei